megbeckim/PhotosWebSite/README.md

 the MacOS Preview app, selecting all of them, and then using the "Tool" "Resize" menu option.
 Since this lowers the resolution of most photos, ONLY DO THIS ON COPIES OF THE PHOTOS.
 Then close Preview.

 Next, upload the resized files.
-Instructions are in the Google Doc with the spreadsheet data in it.
+Further instructions are in the Google Doc that contains the album data.

 ## Backlog